 If you wear contact lenses, you should discontinue use and wear eyeglasses until the pink eye goes away.
 Viral or bacterial conjunctivitis can last anywhere from 5-6 days to 3-4 weeks, and certain irritants (contact lenses, fatigue, etc.) can prolong pink eye symptoms.

-Pink eye is an irritating yet highly treatable medical condition, and your local Banner Urgent Care can assist you today.
+Pink eye is an irritating yet highly treatable medical condition, and your local Urgent Care Extra can assist you today.
 Don’t wait for a primary care physician appointment – just walk right in to any one of our many healthcare facilities throughout Arizona.
-Convenient hours, flexible payment options and – most importantly – effective treatment make Banner Urgent Care your preferred clinic for the cure to conjunctivitis.
+Convenient hours, flexible payment options and – most importantly – effective treatment make Urgent Care Extra your preferred clinic for the cure to conjunctivitis.